quicwg/ops-drafts/draft-ietf-quic-manageability.md

 "1-RTT", which do not).
 QUIC packets in separate contexts during the handshake can be coalesced (see {{coalesced}}) in order to reduce the number of UDP datagrams sent during the handshake.
-QUIC packets can be lost and reordered, so packets within a flight may not be sent close in time, though the sequence of the flights will not change, because one flight depends upon the peer's previous flight.
+QUIC packets can be lost and reordered, so packets within a flight might not be sent close in time, though the sequence of the flights will not change, because one flight depends upon the peer's previous flight.